rsmp-nordic/rsmp_validator/guides/running.md

 # Running tests
 ## Organization
-Tests are located in the spec/ folder.
-They are organized into subfolders and files, according to equipment types and functional areas.
+Tests are located in the `spec/` folder.
+They are organized into subfolders and files, according to system type, specification and functional areas.

 ```sh
 % tree spec -d